-In ancient times, the edge of the world was the southwestern tip of mainland Europe, Cape St. Vincent in the western Algarve of Portugal.
+In ancient times, the edge of the world was the southwestern tip of mainland Europe, Cape Saint Vincent in the western Algarve region of Portugal.

-Several civilizations reached the cape.
-The Phoenicians, the Carthaginians, the Greeks.
+Several civilizations reached the cape, including the Phoenicians, Carthaginians, and Greeks.
 The Romans called it Promontorium Sacrum (Holy Promontory).
 From the cliffs, they watched the sun set into the sea, marking the extremity of the world as they knew it.

-The cape is named for St. Vincent, a martyr tortured for his religious beliefs by the governor of Spain in the 10th century.
+The cape is named for Saint Vincent, a martyr tortured for his religious beliefs by the governor of Spain in the 900s.
 Some of his relics were carried by followers escaping persecution to the western Algarve.
 According to legend, a flock of ravens protected his shrine.
 Later, the relics were moved to the cathedral in Lisbon and the raven became the symbol of Portugal’s capital.

-Henry directly influenced Columbus, Magellan, Da Gama, Dias, Cabral and others.
+Henry directly influenced Columbus, Magellan, Da Gama, Dias, Cabral, and other explorers.
 As a result of the advancements made under his direction, he gets credit for opening the world to trade with India and later the Americas.
 (It is important to acknowledge that Henry’s sponsored voyages also brought African slaves back to Europe’s first slave market in Lagos, Portugal.)
 In 1587, Sir Francis Drake of England wreaked havoc on the Portuguese coast, destroying most of Henry’s school.

-Today, the Algarve west of Lagos is largely unspoiled by development, due in part to the government-designated Natural Park of Southwest Alentejo and Cape St. Vincent.
-Adventurers visit to sunbathe, swim, surf, paddleboard, kayak, dive, sail, paraglide, climb and hike.
+Today, the Algarve region west of Lagos is largely unspoiled by development, due in part to the government-designated Natural Park of Southwest Alentejo and Cape Saint Vincent.
+Adventurers visit to sunbathe, swim, surf, paddleboard, kayak, dive, sail, paraglide, climb, and hike.

-I visited Fortaleza on the Ponta de Sagres, the site of Henry’s school, where local fishermen dangle their lines precariously over the cliff edges, angling for fish in the surf 80 yards below.
-A huge stone “wind compass,” which some interpret as a navigational aid, is all that remains from Henry’s time.
+I visited Fortaleza on the Ponta de Sagres, the site of Henry’s school, where local fishermen dangle their lines precariously over the cliff edges, angling for fish in the surf eighty yards below.
+A huge “wind compass,” outlined in the sand with stones, is all that remains from Henry’s time.
+Some interpret it as a navigational aid.

-Further west is the Cabo de São Vicente (Cape St. Vincent).
+Further west is Cabo de São Vicente (Cape Saint Vincent).
 It’s lighthouse is seen by ships from all over the world.
 Thundering waves carve sea stacks and grottoes from its foundations.
-On top, I bought a sandwich from the Last Bratwurst Before America.
+On top, I bought a sandwich from the Last Bratwurst Before America stand.

-North up the coast, I drove the one-lane cliffside road down to Castelejo beach.
+North up the coast, I drove the one-lane cliffside road down to Castelejo Beach.
 The waves were massive, relentlessly pounding the rocks.
-An unbelievable natural spectacle.
+An impressive natural spectacle.
 I sat on the polished stones and watched the show for hours, mesmerized.
 The air was filled with sea spray.

-Back in Sagres, I asked (with an aggravated tone) a hotel clerk how it was possible that an area that caters to tourists has no laundromat.
+Back in Sagres, I asked (with an aggravated tone) a hotel clerk how it was possible that an area depending on tourism has no laundromat.

 She shrugged, “It’s the edge of the world.”

 She was right.
-Who needs clean clothes at the edge of the world?
+Clean clothes are merely a luxury at the edge of the world.